What is the Food Pantry?

 Farmer's Markets for You

 In addition to the campus Food Pantry, MiraCosta College offers a free monthly food distribution program known as “Farmer's Market for You.”
 This is a campus-wide collaboration with the San Diego Food Bank and Feeding San Diego to provide access to FREE produce and dry goods.
 To access this service, students need their Spartan Pass or SURF ID number.
-Our next Farmer's Market will operate as a no-touch, drive-thru distribution and will be on Monday, August 10th from 1:30-2:30pm on the MiraCosta College San Elijo Campus - Parking Lot SAN-2.
-Please read more details in Spanish and English and RSVP here.
-For a monthly schedule, visit CARE - Resources for Students.
+Our next Farmer's Market will operate as a no-touch, drive-thru distribution and will be on Tuesday, September 22nd from 1:30-2:30pm on the MiraCosta College Oceanside Campus (1 Barnard Drive, Oceanside, 92056) - Parking Lot OC-3C.
+Please see our monthly schedule below.
+More details will be emailed leading up to the event and you can RSVP here.

 CalFresh (federally known as the Supplemental Nutrition Assistance Program) provides monthly food benefits to income-qualifying families and students.
 Eligible individuals receive free money for food.
 Students who are interested in finding out more information about this resource can contact the CARE Program.
 The CARE Team will identify a designated staff to assist students with application intake or a referral to a community provider who can provide application assistance.
 Students can also apply directly at www.getcalfresh.org.